-A Chronological wine list of diabolical films (by no means exhaustive) that are notable for interesting Satanic, Black Magic, Witchcraft, Pagan or Occult, content.
+A Chronological “wine list” through the past century of Diabolical Horror films that are notable for Satanic, Black Magic, Witchcraft, Pagan or Occult content… paired with drinks.

 Some of these “sinematic” shows have aged well and are to be savored while others have a distinct bite.
 A few have undeniably gone to vinegar but may still make an interesting salad dressing.